apify/apify-docs/docs/proxy/google_serp_proxy/python_examples.md

 ---
 title: Python Examples
 description: Learn how to connect to Google SERP proxies from your application using Python 2 and 3 code examples.
-Configure proxy locations and reduce blocking when web scraping.
+Configure proxy locations and reduce blocking.
 paths:
     - proxy/google-serp-proxy/python-examples
 ---